General Beach Description

 - disabled toilets and disabled parking

-Whiterocks was awarded the prestigious Blue Flag Award in 2015.
+Whiterocks Beach frequently attains the prestigious Blue Flag Award, most recently in 2020.

 Did you know?

 The soft, sedimentary rocks of Whiterocks have been carved through centuries into a labyrinth of caves and arches.
 Shelagh’s Head, the Wishing Arch, Elephant Rock and the Lion’s Paw are headlands of distinguishable forms which rise out of the ocean.
 Under the road, there are cavernous caves, accessible only from the sea, home to seabirds and a hunting ground for hawks.